Vacancy-assisted superfluid drag: Abstract

 \section{Abstract}

-We study superfluid drag in the two-component, two-dimensional Bose-Hubbard model with infinitely strong repulsive interactions.
-We demonstrate, with a combination of analytic and numeric techniques, that the motion of holes leads to strong dissipationless coupling between currents in the two components.
-We show that this behavior is attributable to polaronic correlations that emerge in the presence of spin currents, and which can be observed in experiments.
+We study superfluid drag in the two-component Bose-Hubbard model with infinitely strong repulsive interactions. { In this system, all transport is mediated by the motion of empty sites, or ``holes", and it is hard to move one component without moving the other.} We demonstrate, with a combination of analytic and numeric techniques, that the motion of holes leads to strong dissipationless coupling between currents in the two components.
+This behavior is attributable to polaronic correlations that emerge in the presence of spin currents, which can be observed in experiments. { We derive a closed-form expression for the coupling on various lattices in arbitrary spatial dimensions, which we verify through numerical simulations on two dimensional lattices.}